-Lecture VII - NumPy and Pandas for Scientific Computing
+Lecture VII - NumPy for Scientific Computing

 Programming with Python